Hanbrown/ems-dispatcher/README.md

 This web app helps First Aid dispatchers keep track of their medical units

-version 1.1.0 Beta
+version 1.1.1 Beta

 ## Description

 A user should be able to quickly find out what med units are available, which ones are on break, which ones are on a call, and which ones are en route to a call/place.

-Users should be able to quickly change the state of a med unit with a quick command.
-Hopefully, a GUI option will be added -- but the command line should be the go-to solution.
+Users should be able to quickly change the state of a med unit with a quick edit.
+Hopefully, a command line option will be added.

 Design should be minimal and functional -- but it should absolutely be __readable__.